jboss-developer/jboss-eap-quickstarts/cmt/README.md

 _Note:_ You will see the following warnings in the server log.
 You can ignore these warnings.

-    WFLYJCA0091: -ds.xml file deployments are deprecated.
-Support may be removed in a future version.

     HHH000431: Unable to determine H2 database version, certain features may not work

 Undeploy the Archive